balderdashy/sails-docs/concepts/ORM/model-settings.md

 To modify the [default model settings](http://sailsjs.org/documentation/reference/configuration/sails-config-models) shared by all of the models in your app, edit [`config/models.js`](http://sailsjs.org/documentation/anatomy/my-app/config/models-js).

-For example, if you edit `config/models.js` so that it contains `connection: 'somePostgresqlDb'`, then, assuming you've defined a connection named `somePostgresqlDb`, you'll set PostgreSQL as your default database.
-In other words, unless overridden, all of your app's models will use that PostgreSQL datastore any time built-in model methods like `.create()` or `.find()` are executed.
+For example, when you generate a new app, Sails automatically includes three different default attributes in your `config/models.js` file:  `id`, `createdAt`, and `updatedAt`.
+Let's say that, for one of your models (`api/models/User.js`), you wanted to use a slightly different, customized `id` attribute.
+To do so, you could just override `attributes: {  id: {...}  }` in your User model definition.

 ##### Overriding settings for a particular model